This Time, Franky Zapata Makes It Across The English Channel On A Hoverboard

 This time, Reuters reported, he used a larger boat and a larger platform.

 This type of hoverboard isn't Zapata's first invention.
-One of them, called a "Flyboard," enables users to fly out of the water and up into the air, shooting out jets of water and even doing flips.
+One of them, called a Flyboard, enables users to fly out of the water and up into the air, shooting out jets of water and even doing flips.